SkitCon/synth_gec_es/README.md

 * output file is optional, defines the output path to place the parsed sentences in.
 If no output path is supplied, it is placed in the same directory as the input file w/ the name [input file name]_parsed.txt.
 * --dict_file is the path to the dictionary file which supplies different morphological forms for a word
 * --vocab_file is the path to the vocab file containing all words in your model's vocabulary
+* --spacy_model is the spaCy model to use for tagging and morphology
+* --tokenizer_model is the tokenizer model to use (either local or HuggingFace path)
+* --n_cores specifies the number of cores to use.
+If 1 (default), no multi-processing will be applied
+* --verbose means debugging code will print, NOT RECOMMENDED WITH MULTI-PROCESSING
 * --silence_warnings means warnings will not be printed, such as a mutation being replaced by a replace

 ### label.py